nopgadget/icssploit/README.md

 # Industrial Exploitation Framework
-ISF(Industrial Exploitation Framework) is a exploitation framework based on Python, it's similar to metasploit framework.
+ICSSPLOIT(Industrial Exploitation Framework) is a exploitation framework based on Python, it's similar to metasploit framework.

 This project is a fork to revive icssploit and is authored by nopgadget.

-ISF is based on open source project [routersploit](https://github.com/reverse-shell/routersploit).
+ICSSPLOIT is based on open source project [routersploit](https://github.com/reverse-shell/routersploit).

 ## Disclaimer
-Usage of ISF for attacking targets without prior mutual consent is illegal.
+Usage of ICSSPLOIT for attacking targets without prior mutual consent is illegal.
 It is the end user's responsibility to obey all applicable local, state and federal laws.
 Developers assume no liability and are not responsible for any misuse or damage caused by this program.